-- SLO Resubmission Deadline for Teachers: Teachers can submit revised growth targets and student population by the end of 1st quarter - SLO Resubmission Deadline for Teachers with Semester-long Courses in Non-Summative Year: Teachers can submit revised growth targets and student population by the end of 3rd quarter for second semester courses - SLOs must be locked by 10 working days after the SLO revision submission deadline, stated above
+- SLO Resubmission Deadline for Teachers: Teachers can submit revised growth targets and student population by the end of 1st quarter or at the half-way point through the instructional unit to be measured for student growth. - SLO Resubmission Deadline for Teachers with Semester-long Courses in Non-Summative Year: Teachers can submit revised growth targets and student population by the end of 3rd quarter for second semester courses - SLOs must be locked by 10 working days after the SLO revision submission deadline of September 30.